5 Ways To Display Images in Python

 5. Tensorflow

-This is a powerful Machine Learning library especially from Google.Inc.
+TensorFlow, an AI and machine learning library from Google.Inc, is a powerful tool for data scientists.
 It works on different aspects of Machine Learning, Deep Learning, and related concepts.
 It also has built-in datasets to start a hassle-free journey of Data Science and ML engineering.
 It works specifically on the computer’s GPU CUDA cores.
 This makes the model training more efficient and gives less stress to the CPU.

 We will be using this library in joint with the Matplotlib module.
 Because this makes image plotting and displaying much easier.